GeoffSCollins/PolTools/docs/divergent_pileup_metaplot.rst

 ##############################
-*Three Prime Metaplot*
+*Divergent Pileup Metaplot*
 ##############################
-The ``three_prime_metaplot`` tool computes the average coverage of 3' ends of sequencing data around the center of features provided.
+The ``divergent_pileup_metaplot`` tool computes the coverage of 5' ends of sequencing data around the center of features provided.

 ===============================